 People familiar with the.
-NET framework know that we can let the compiler self-increase the version number by specifying AssemblyVersion as 10.0.*.
+NET framework knows that we can let the compiler self-increase the version number by specifying AssemblyVersion as 10.0.*.
 But.
 NET core and.
 NET Standard are not.
 Even with open source projects like MSBump, there are certain flaws.
-Typically, such requirement happens on a CI/CD server.
+Typically, such a requirement happens on a CI/CD server.
 Let's take a look at how to easily handle it with Azure DevOps.

 About Versioning in .NET Core Applications

 I have wrote a post on the.
 NET Core Application Version number: https://edi.wang/post/2018/9/27/get-app-version-net-core

 We're going to control Version field this time.

 dotnet build to compile your application into dll files, and this version will be shown in the property window.

 But actually, the

 build command can have a parameter that sets a specific version number, like this:

 dotnet build /p:Version=10.0.8888.1234

 Based on this, we can control the build number for a .NET Core application on build servers.